Where Do Bike Accidents Happen in Chicago?

 Around these areas, more accidents of all kinds are reported, including bicycle accidents.
 Collisions are especially likely during busy traffic hours in the morning, evenings, or at night.

-Some of the most dangerous bike lanes in the city of Chicago include:
+Some of the most dangerous designated and protected bike lanes in the city of Chicago include:

-Chicago has about 280 miles of bike lanes, but very few of these miles, only about 40, offer cyclists more substantial protection.
+Approximately 280 miles of bike lane runs through Chicago, but very few of these miles, only about 40, offer cyclists protected lanes.

 What Makes Chicago so Dangerous for Bicyclists?